-This mutation was originally found in a family of Romanian origin by a research group at Indiana University School of Medicine.
-The average age of onset in the 3-generation family was 45.7 years (Murrell et al., 1991).
-It was later found in an Austrian individual (known as P. 31) of Romanian ancestry with a disease onset of approximately 38 years, as well as in two German siblings (known as P.32 and P.65) with ages of onset of 40 and 37 years, respectively (Finckh et al., 2005).
+This mutation was originally found in three generations of a family of Romanian origin by a research group at Indiana University School of Medicine.
+The average age of onset was 45.7 years (Murrell et al., 1991).
+It was later found in an Austrian individual (known as P. 31) of Romanian ancestry with a disease onset of approximately 38 years, as well as in two German siblings (known as P.32 and P.65) with onset at 40 and 37 years, respectively (Finckh et al., 2005).

 - Murrell J, Farlow M, Ghetti B, Benson MD.
 A mutation in the amyloid precursor protein associated with hereditary Alzheimer's disease.
 Science.
 1991 Oct 4;254(5028):97-9.
 PubMed.

 - Finckh U, Kuschel C, Anagnostouli M, Patsouris E, Pantes GV, Gatzonis S, Kapaki E, Davaki P, Lamszus K, Stavrou D, Gal A. Novel mutations and repeated findings of mutations in familial Alzheimer disease.
 Neurogenetics.
 2005 May;6(2):85-9.
-PubMed.
+Epub 2005 Mar 18 PubMed.